 When situations change, be sure to ask your developer how much time or effort is needed from them to accommodate.
 Never assume on your developer’s behalf how long something will take, even if the task seems simple—sometimes simple development tasks come with unexpected side quests.

 A common complaint about developers is that they pad timelines just in case something happens.
 This issue can be problematic, but it’s not hopeless.
 The better you get to know your team and their capabilities, and the more mutual trust there is between you and them, the more likely it is that you’ll receive accurate estimates.

 Respect their space

 Product managers are accustomed to wearing a lot of hats, and they’ve usually got a whole lot going on at once.
-But when it comes to your developers, step back and let them do their jobs.
-Trust them to be able to achieve your end goal.
-Your developers are competent and capable people, and they need space to do their best work.
-When they look like they’re “in the zone”, concentrating fully and busting out code, sit back and let them have at it.
+But when it comes to your developers, step back and let them do their thing.
+When they look like they’re “in the zone”, concentrating fully and busting out code, avoid distracting them.
 If you have questions for them, use an asynchronous channel like Slack or email so you don’t interrupt the flow.
-And have some faith that they can and will get it done, even if their process looks nothing like yours.

 Earn their trust

 The best way to improve your relationship with your developers is to earn their trust.
 By asking smart questions, respecting their expertise, taking them seriously, and giving them the space to do their job, you’ll be on the fast track to becoming a trusted team member.
 The better your working relationship is, the more likely they are to share ideas, actually want to help you, and give you tighter timelines.
 One of the biggest upsides to having a great relationship with your developers is that you might even make a few new friends.